Microsoft/azure-docs.cs-cz/articles/cognitive-services/bing-visual-search/quickstarts/nodejs.md

     var imagePath = "path-to-your-image";
     ```

-3. Vytvoření funkce s názvem `requestCallback()` k tisku odpověď z rozhraní API:
+3. Create a function named `requestCallback()` to print the response from the API:

     ```javascript
     function requestCallback(err, res, body) {